 Established in 2012 as the first public beer garden in America in more than 100 years, Estabrook melds German traditionalism with home-grown Wisconsin charm.
 Resting on a bluff overlooking a waterfall and the Milwaukee River, Estabrook Park is a lush public meeting space and an essential spot for nature lovers and beer lovers alike.
 Come take a walk, grab a Munich-import in a ½ liter glass and enjoy the fall at one of Wisconsin’s most unique public hangouts.

 Memorial Union Terrace – Madison

 Known for its brightly colored chairs and picturesque lakefront setting, the University of Wisconsin-Madison’s Memorial Union Terrace is Wisconsin’s famous college-style beer garden.
-If you’re into live music, cheap suds and a Badger atmosphere, the Terrace is a youthful beer garden to take you back to your early drinking days and keep the fun going.
+If you’re into live music, cheap suds and a Badgers atmosphere, the terrace is a youthful beer garden to take you back to your early drinking days and keep the fun going.
 Take a dip in Lake Mendota, catch a set from a great local or touring band and split a pitcher of Wisconsin beer with friends!

 Capital Brewery – Middleton

 Otto’s Beer and Brat Garden – Minocqua

 An old German-style beer hall, Otto’s in the Wisconsin Northwoods is equipped with a menu of eighty brews, a slew of delicious sausages and of course a beer garden!
 With suits of armor, buffalo heads and beer steins adorning the hall and a spacious patio to enjoy a pint, conversation and the Minocqua Fall, make sure Otto’s isn’t the last call on your beer-friendly Wisconsin trip.

 Stone Arch Brewpub – Appleton

 A gem of the Fox Valley, Stone Arch pairs a rustic underground vault with an open-air beer garden that’ll keep you relaxed and happy into the fall.
 With a vine-wrapped brick setting and a series of craft beers to choose from, Stone Arch presents a beer garden vibe all its own.
 Plus, promoting extensive sustainability practices and showcasing a plethora of local food options on its menu, Stone Cellar takes community ideals to the next level—with delicious results.